sslotsky/validate-this/README.md

 function validate(values) {
   return validator(values, v => {
-    v.require('username', 'email') // the require() validation is built into the package v.email('email')               // the email() validation is defined below as a custom validation, read on!
+    v.validate('username', 'email').required() // the required() validation is built into the package v.validate('email').isValidEmail()         // the email() validation is defined below as a custom validation, read on!
   })
 }
 ```